 Whether you play pickleball at your local country club or in the empty lot next door, the paddle you’re using can make all the difference in the sporting experience.
-Here, we take a look at the top brands of paddles, pros/cons of each, materials and styles.
+Here, we compare pickleball paddles, the top brands of paddles, pros/cons of each, materials and styles.

-In reviewing the 5 Best Pickleball Paddles we will give the highlights of the 5 top-rated paddles in the marketplace and select one that will be named our “Editor’s Choice”.
+In our search for the Best Pickleball Paddle we will give the highlights of the 5 top-rated paddles in the marketplace and select one that will be named our “Editor’s Choice”.

 Then we’ll offer some background and technical information that’s helpful in choosing the right paddle for your needs and preferences in our Buyers Guide section.